deadsnakes/python3.3/Doc/library/os.rst

    Change the current working directory to *path*.

-   Availability: Unix, Windows.

-.. function:: fchdir(fd)

-   Change the current working directory to the directory represented by the file descriptor *fd*.
+   This function can support :ref:`specifying a file descriptor <path_fd>`.
 The descriptor must refer to an opened directory, not an open file.

-   Availability: Unix.

-.. function:: getcwd()

-   Return a string representing the current working directory.

    Availability: Unix, Windows.

-.. function:: getcwdb()
+   .. versionadded:: 3.3

-   Return a bytestring representing the current working directory.

-   Availability: Unix, Windows.
+      Added support for specifying *path* as a file descriptor on some platforms.

-.. function:: chflags(path, flags)
+.. function:: chflags(path, flags, *, follow_symlinks=True)

    Set the flags of *path* to the numeric *flags*. *flags* may take a combination (bitwise OR) of the following values (as defined in the :mod:`stat` module):